terem42/spring-protobuf/README.md

 Then you can open dev console in the browser to see the diffirences in JSON and protobuf protocols on how data in being transferred in both directions.
 Additionally, observe console output from Jetty to see what controllers are mapped and how they're being called

+Default Gradle script will do clean, then build, then execute integration test to validate REST controller via Protobuf to JSON conversion prior to running the container, if you just want to run the container, execute `appRun` target instead